Sustainable and Intelligent Building Design (30 credits)

-This unit covers the environmental assessment methods of buildings in the UK and internationally.
+This module covers the environmental assessment methods of buildings in the UK and internationally.
 Students will develop and demonstrate understanding of the sustainable building assessment methods like BREEAM and LEED.
 Post-occupancy evaluation methods will also be explained to highlight the importance of the end user.

 Integrated Project (30 credits)

 This module brings together the combination of approaches from various disciplines that are utilised for the sustainable design of buildings.
 Encompassing the state-of-the-art in research and practice from the breadth of architecture, engineering, and construction; this module covers aspects such as environmental strategies, instant thermal analyses and building information modelling.